infinitered/redpotion/README.md

 # RedPotion

 *Note the potion command isn't working yet.
-It will soon*
+It will soon.*

 RedPotion combines [RMQ](http://rubymotionquery.com/), [ProMotion](https://github.com/clearsightstudio/ProMotion), [CDQ](https://github.com/infinitered/cdq), [AFMotion](https://github.com/clayallsopp/afmotion), and other libraries.
 It also adds new features to better integrate RMQ with ProMotion.